 327 Immunology (3 s.h.)

 The physiology, cell biology, genetics, and health implications of the immune system, with emphasis on the experimental evidence and reasoning behind our current understanding.
-This course is required of students seeking to enter the clinical laboratory science program. *Prerequisite: BIOL 111.
+This course is required of students seeking to enter the clinical laboratory science program. *Prerequisite: BIOL 224 or permission of instructor.
 Alternate years.

 Laboratory course.
-The study of the theory and methodology required to use the transmission and scanning electron microscopes as specimens are prepared for viewing in the Transmission Electron Microscope (TEM) and the Scanning Electron Microscope (SEM). *Prerequisite: BIOL 111 or BIOL 112.
+The study of the theory and methodology of multiple types of imaging to include light and fluorescence microscopy, Scanning Electron Microscopy (SEM), and gel imaging for DNA and protein analysis . *Prerequisite: BIOL 111 or BIOL 112.
 Alternate years, May Term.

 354 Comparative Physiology (4 s.h.)
 (W)